 There is a lot to think about when considering taking up the violin.
 The number of hours practice required for mastery, the long road to being able to play in public, the need for lessons and somewhere to practice that won’t annoy the neighbours.
 Most of all, it’s the violin prices that many will find off-putting.

 It doesn’t have to be that way.

 While it is possible to spend six figures on a violin, the beginner has no need to spend anything like that.
 You can even rent a violin in those very early stages.
 At least until you fall in love and know you’ll still with it enough to make more investment worthwhile!

-If you’re considering taking up the violin, how much does a violin cost in 2020?
+If you’re a budding violinist or considering taking up the violin, how much does a violin cost in 2023?
 Let’s find out.

 - Price Range Summary

 - What to look for in a new violin

 - Why the difference in cost?